skynettx/raptor/README.md

 to `fullscreen=1`.
 Or aspect ratio mode off `aspect_ratio_correct=1` to `aspect_ratio_correct=0`.

 ## Thanks
-Special thanks to [nukeykt](https://github.com/nukeykt) and [wel97459](https://github.com/wel97459) for his great work on the reconstructed source code.
+Special thanks to [nukeykt](https://github.com/nukeykt) and [wel97459](https://github.com/wel97459) for their great work on the reconstructed source code.